dotnetconfig/dotnet-config/readme.md

 > dotnet tool install -g dotnet-config
 ```

+The available options and actions are (for the most part) compatible with the behavior of `git config`.

+> When reading and writing from a single file, you can for the most part just use `git config`
+> along with the compatibility option `-f|--file` specifying the file to read/write from.

 Reading and writing variables don't require any special options.
 The following lines first
 write a variable value and then retrieve its value: